yiisoft/yii2/docs/guide/start-forms.md

   In the above code, the `request` component of the application instance is used to access the `$_POST` data.

-If everything is fine, the action will render a view named `entry-confirm` to confirm the data entered with the user that the data entered.
+If everything is fine, the action will render a view named `entry-confirm` to confirm the data entered with the user.
 If no data is submitted or the data contains errors, the `entry` view will be rendered, wherein the HTML form will be shown, along with any validation error messages.

 > Note: In this very simple example we just render the confirmation page upon valid data submission.
 In practice,